Menu

 Acceptable Quality

-• Defects drawn to the consumer's attention before the contract of sale is made.
+• drawn to the consumer's attention before the contract of sale is made

-• Defects that the consumer should have seen when they inspected the goods.
-(Only applies if the consumer inspected the goods before the sale.)
+• that the consumer should have seen if they inspected the item before purchasing

-A packaged shirt that has sleeves of different lengths is not of acceptable quality, and you should be able to return it.
-But if the clerk told you the hem was coming undone, then you would have made a contract knowing about that defect, and could not return the shirt for that reason.
-Similarly, you would not be expected to notice a defect in the motor of a lawn mower but you would be expected to notice a blotch of paint on the surface.
+A packaged shirt that has sleeves with the hem coming undone is not of acceptable quality, and you should be able to return it.
+But, if the clerk told you the hem was coming undone, then you would have made a contract knowing about that defect.
+In this case, you could not return the shirt for that reason.
+Similarly, you would not be expected to notice a defect in the motor of a lawn mower, but you would be expected to notice a blotch of paint on the surface.

 The acceptable quality of second-hand goods is determined by the reasonable quality you would expect of goods of that description, age and price.
 Guarantees by second-hand dealers are best made in writing.
-Unlike retail sellers, second-hand dealers can exclude the statutory warranties in a contract if they bring this part of the contract to your attention and make it clear to you that this means you will not have the protection of the statutory warranties.
+Unlike retail sellers, second-hand dealers can exclude the statutory warranties in a contract.
+To do this, they have to bring it to your attention and make it clear to you that you will not have the protection of the statutory warranties.

 Sale Items

-If ordinary stock is offered at reduced prices, and not marked as "seconds" or defective, the consumer can expect the same quality as regularly priced goods.
-Remember, a sign that says "NO REFUNDS ON SALE ITEMS" cannot take away these basic warranties.
+If ordinary stock is offered at reduced prices and not marked as defective, the consumer can expect the same quality as regularly priced goods.
+Remember, a sign that says "no refunds on sale items" cannot take away these basic warranties.

 Fit for Purpose